pompetzki/metrx/README.md

 If you use this libarary in your work, please consider citing it as follows:
 ```
 @software{metrx2024github,
-  author = {Pompetzki, Kay and Gruner, Theo and Al-Hafez, Firas, and Peters, Jan},
+  author = {Pompetzki, Kay and Gruner, Theo and Al-Hafez, Firas, and Le, An T., and Peters, Jan},
   title = {MetrX: A JAX-Based Collection of Similarity and Statistical Measures for Accelerated Data Analysis.},
   url = {https://github.com/pompetzki/metrx},
   year = {2024},